krivard/codalab-worksheets-wiki/Dev:-Configure-CodaLab-for-Development.md

 #### Install MySQL Python
 1. Install MySql-Python to your virtual environment.
 1. Open a Windows command prompt.
-1. Navigate to the virtual environment (venv) for CodaLab and use the following command.
+1. Navigate to the virtual environment (venv) for CodaLab and use the following command to install MySql-Python.

     `easy_install mysql-python`

+#### Create a database
+1. Launch the MySQL Command Line Client.
-1. Create a database:
+1. Use the following command to create a new database:

    `create database if not exists MySql_DevDB;`

 ### Create a local config file